 Don’t want to rent?
 If you plan to keep your textbooks, Barnes & Noble offers a huge selection of used textbooks available for purchase at 80% off their sticker price.
 Plus, at the end of the semester, if your textbooks are still in good condition, you can sell your books back to them for cash!

 Participating Bed Bath & Beyond stores host FREE College Events and Campus Ready Events where you can get expert help, learn creative tips, receive a special discount, enjoy refreshments, enter drawings, and more!
-These events change often and RSVP is often encouraged.
+These events change often and RSVPs are encouraged.